WordPress/blogger-importer/readme.txt

 = What size are the images? =

 The importer will attempt to download the a large version of the file if one is available.
 This is controlled by the setting "LARGE_IMAGE_SIZE" and defaults to a width of 1024.
-The display size of the images is the "medium" size of images as defined on Wordpress.
+The display size of the images is the "medium" size of images as defined on WordPress.
 You can change this in advance if you want to show a different size.

 = How do I know what images are skipped? =

 If you hover over the progress bar for images it will tell you how many images are skipped.
-To see the filenames of these images you will need to enable Wordpress debugging to log to file.
+To see the filenames of these images you will need to enable WordPress debugging to log to file.
 See http://codex.wordpress.org/Debugging_in_WordPress

 = What about future posts? =